chazlarson/test-lib-maker/README.md

   # If no library or type is specified in the input file these are the defaults

 all_languages: false
-  # Set this to true to use the full set of languages rather than the
+  # Set this to true to use a larger set of languages rather than the
   # set of six corresponding to Kometa's default language overlays
+  # using more than the six will require Kometa config changes.
+  # The larger list comprises the first twenty in the list in the Kometa wiki.
 ```

 ### Input file format